 CARPE DIEM takes place in the Student Recreation Center, East Gym, which is transformed into a world bazaar!
 Attendees visit cultural booths, where they are offered a typical sweet or beverage from Southeast students & faculty/staff who represent that cultural group.
 Also at the cultural booths, attendees can participate in a variety of activities, like trying on cultural attire at a photo booth, having their names written in different languages/alphabets, or answering country-specific trivia questions for prizes.

 Besides the experiences at the cultural booths, attendees can get a taste of international cuisine from the buffet while admiring cultural music/dance performances and a Fashion Show on stage.

-The CARPE DIEM celebration will culminate in a professional guest performance followed by a dance party!
+The CARPE DIEM celebration will end in a dance party!

 CARPE DIEM is only made possible with the participation of Southeast students and faculty/staff volunteers, especially those who would like to showcase their cultures!

 2. Make a cultural dish in the Chartwells’ kitchen to be included in the buffet.

 3. Do a cultural music or dance performance.

 4. Wear cultural attire in the Fashion Show.